afeedhshaji/resume-management-system/README.md

     npm start

-it will start the Node back end server at http://localhost:3035, with Nodemon, so that updates happen automatically on save.
+It will start the Node back end server at http://localhost:3035, with Nodemon, so that updates happen automatically on save.

 ### Postman
 - Post `localhost:5000/api/candidate/register` a sample json data in Postman